-Key Results of For the Year Ended Operations Comparisons 12/31/22 12/31/21 12/31/20 Return on average assets 2.58% 2.82% 2.85% Return on average members' equity 9.85% 10.45% 10.28% Net interest income as a percentage of average earning assets 3.04% 3.08% 3.17% Net (charge-offs) recoveries to average loans 0.003% 0.005% -%
+Key Results of For the Year Ended

+Operations Comparisons 12/31/23 12/31/22 12/31/21

+Return on average assets 2.02% 2.58% 2.82%

+Return on average members' equity 7.74% 9.85% 10.45%

+Net interest income as a percentage

+of average earning assets 3.15% 3.04% 3.08%

+Net (charge-offs) recoveries

+to average loans 0.016% 0.003% 0.005%

-A significant portion of the Association's net income for the past several years has been special patronage distributions from
+A significant portion of the Association's net income for the past several years has been special patronage distributions from AgFirst.

-AgFirst.
 While the Association does not budget for these distributions, they have had a meaningful impact on the ratios in the Key Results of Operations Comparison.
 Additionally they have been a major contributor to the sizeable patronage distributions returned to the Association's borrowers over the past five years.
 Special distributions from AgFirst are considered extraordinary, despite recent historical precedence.
-In 2022, the special distribution was declared as allocated surplus, instead of cash like previous years.
-This is reflected as income for the Association, but retained by the Bank and is therefore considered a capital investment for the Association.
+In 2022, the special distribution was declared as allocated surplus instead of cash.
+In 2023, the special distribution was a one-time equalization of earnings on "Loanable Funds".
+These were both reflected as income for the Association, but the 2022 distribution was retained by the Bank and is therefore considered a capital investment for the Association.
 In order to continue to meet the high standards and goals set for performance, the Association must focus on attracting and maintaining high quality loan volume and managing expenses for income growth, without consideration of future extraordinary income.